 When my son arrives home from middle school, there are only two things on his mind: getting something to eat and spending time alone.
 After all, he has been surrounded by hundreds of other teens for seven long hours.
 He needs to decompress and who can blame him!
 The last thing he wants is for me to ask him a litany of questions about his day.

 As a parent, I've come to realize that when we speak with our teenagers is just as important as what we say.
 Conversation flows better when we talk with our teens on their schedules, not ours.
 Just because it's convenient for us to listen on the drive home from school, doesn't mean that's the ideal time for them to open up and get chatty.
 In fact, it might be the worst time!

-When we're ready to have a family, we begin to feel that ache and proclaim: “I want a baby!”
-We imagine playing peek-a-boo, buying cute little onesies, and pushing him through the park in a stroller.
-It's a rare person who skips ahead to the teen years and announces: “ I can't wait to have one of those!"
+When we're ready to have a family, we feel that ache and proclaim: “I want a baby!”
+We imagine playing peek-a-boo, buying cute little onesies, and pushing a stroller through the park.
+It's a rare person who skips ahead 13 years and announces: “ I can't wait to have a teenager!"

 - Why Nagging Doesn't Work

 Parents easily fall into the habit of nagging their children even when they know it doesn't work and makes their kids feel incompetent.
 The author discusses why moms and dads nag and how to stop it.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.